azurecitadel/azurecitadel/content/terraform/fundamentals/_index.md

 ---
-title: "Terraform - Basics"
+title: "Fundamentals"
-description: "Learn the fundamentals of using Terraform to deploy Azure resources."
+description: "Get to grips with using Terraform to deploy Azure resources."
 date: 2021-01-21
 draft: true
 weight: 1